nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-10-01-auto-and-recursive-mocks.markdown

 Assert.AreNotSame(firstCall, thirdCallWithDiffArg);
 {% endexamplecode %}

-_Note:_ Recursive substitutes will not be created for classes, as creating and using classes can have potentially unwanted side-effects.
+_Note:_ Recursive substitutes will not be created for  non-purely virtual classes, as creating and using classes can have potentially unwanted side-effects.
 You'll therefore need to create and return these explicitly.

 ### Substitute chains